brendanzab/language-garden/elab-record-patching/README.md

 developed for formalising and implementing type realisation in Standard ML, for example in [“Extensional equivalence and singleton types”](https://doi.org/10.1145/1183278.1183281).
-Unlike this work, we avoid defining singletons in terms of extensional equality, which makes it much easier to maintain decideable type checking.
+Unlike this work, we avoid defining singletons in terms of extensional equality, which makes it much easier to maintain decidable type checking.